Find everything you need to know to start your journey at Nova SBE!

 There are some scholarships available for lower income students to help pay for college fees.

-Through the Social Services of the Universidade Nova de Lisboa, students can request help.
+There are some scholarships available for lower income students to help pay for college fees.
+Namely, through Social Services of the Universidade Nova de Lisboa, students can request help.

 Contacts: SAS – Serviços de Acção Social da UNL (Social Services)